 Brandon said he has volun-teered to meet with city offi-cials to explain the county's plan and persuade them to adopt growth plan changes that will complement it.
-"It isn't going to be very ef-fective unless the municipali-ties buy into it" be said areas.
-Mark Bennett, Haines City's planning manager, said the city's development regulations include setbacks and visual buffering, especially around the city's main business park, located on a hilltop near Scenic Highway and County Road 544.
+"It isn't going to be very ef-fective unless the municipali-ties buy into it" he said areas.